Google

 KEROSENE HEATER WICKS

-To find a wick for a kerosene heater, visit my Wick Shop or send an e-mail to Miles@RuralOregon.net.
+To find a wick for a kerosene heater, visit my Wick Shop or send an e-mail to miles@milesstair.com.
 A list of kerosene heater wicks is also on this web site.
-An alphabetical list of kerosene heaters by model number - and the wicks that fit them - is available at my Wick Shop.
+An alphabetical list of kerosene heaters by model number - and the wicks that fit them - is available at my Wick Shop, with more wicks in stock for immediate delivery than anyone else.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~